anthonyheckmann/KinectDressingRoom/README.markdown

 - After the indicator turns green, hand icons will appear.
 - Select and deselect clothing by hover over the buttons on the left.

+The entire project is downloadable by downloading the source code.
 For this application Unity 3D is used as 3D environment.
 Most of the code is written in csharp and c++.
 When Unity is installed on your computer, you can open the Unity Project by selecting the Kinect-DressingRoom folder as project folder.